-For Freelance Pro members, MEAA offers multimedia insurance cover to protect yourself and your freelance journalism business.
+For Freelance Pro members, MEAA offers multimedia and broadform liability insurance cover to protect yourself and your freelance journalism business.
 Feedback from members and the broader industry tells us that publishers are increasingly demanding freelance journalists have professional indemnity insurance in an increasingly litigious environment.
 Using our strength of numbers, we can offer Freelance Pro members this insurance at well-below market rates.

 As a Freelance Pro member, you can receive protection worth up to $1 million for professional indemnity (including against defamation and civil negligence claims).
 Freelance Pro also includes public liability cover of up to $20 million.
 If you opt for this coverage, these insurance products will be part of your membership fees, for just $4.52 a week extra.